Atlantis & the Ten Kingdoms

 When Thera erupted around 1450 BC the Mycenaeans undertook the destruction of the Minoan palaces on Crete, and took over the mercantile empire.
 Through brutal warfare, they established exploitative colonies on Rhodes and Cyprus, as well as in Lebanon, Egypt, and finally Troy.
 According to current conventional “thought”, the Citadel at Mycenae was erected around 1250 BC.
 The massive stones in the wall construction (called Cyclopean after the genetically produced creatures of Titan experiments, who could only live underground) suggested to the Classical Greeks that the Titans had built it many thousands of years earlier, and the Mycenaeans only constructed new rooms inside the enclosure.
 Similar suggestions of Titan origins were made by Greeks concerning the Treasury of Atreus.
 This is a dome 50 feet across and 43 feet high, with a 17 foot high monumental entrance featuring a single stone slab weighing 120 tons across the top.
 The stones forming the dome were tapered and fitted so precisely that it still stands today.
 The entire structure was buried under an earthen mound.
 The Greeks believed that the god Aegus and his wife Hera built these megalithic structures, because they needed underground quarters during the day to protect from what was for them lethal radiation from the Sun.

-The overpopulated Cycladic islands became import-dependent, and as a consequence pirating became a scourge of the Mediterranean, growing into an industry nearly equal to the marine mercantile operation that fueled the piracy.
+Under Mycenaean control the overpopulated Cycladic islands became import-dependent, and as a consequence pirating became a scourge of the Mediterranean, growing into an industry nearly equal to the marine mercantile operation that fueled the piracy.
 Populations in the Aegean grew to alarming proportions.
 Conquest became a necessary function to keep the overpopulated palace-state system operating, and when everything was taken, only Troy remained.
 The Mycenaeans formed an alliance with the other mainland palace-states to join in a campaign to sack Troy.
 According to Homer, King Agamemnon from Mycenae was the chief, and came home in glory and wealth only to be murdered by an usurper.
 King Nestor of Pylos fared better on his return, but Odysseus had his troubles on returning to Ithaca, finding his wife Penelope fending off usurpers of his bed as well as his kingdom.
 Odysseus, who Homer said was crafty, sneaked home quietly and surreptitiously put to death all his rivals.
 This may have been about 1220 BC.
 After Troy there were no more conquests to be made to support the expanded population, and the Aegean civilization took a steep dive into poverty, lost its technology, and reverted to an anarchistic primitive sustenance existence lasting 400 years from its complete eclipse around 1100 BC.
 In truth, the last 200 years of the age was a brutal and oppressive era, with great wealth for a select few, and crushing poverty and slavery for everyone else.
-The Mycenaean surge had a flair which blossomed in the Minoan culture that it took over, but wilted when the accumulated momentum of that culture was exhausted without being replenished.
+The Mycenaean surge had a flair (see octopus art on jug below) which blossomed in the Minoan culture that it took over, but wilted when the accumulated momentum of that culture was exhausted without being replenished.

 Ancient historic Greek civilization, or "Classical Greece", begins with Homer about 700 BC.
 The Homeric stories were from a long verbal bard tradition of embellished, confused, and romanticized history, transmitted verbally over 400 years from the time of the collapse of pre-historic Aegean civilization around 1100 BC.
 The Trojan War of Homer's epic is now thought to correspond to the 7th layer at the site of Ancient Troy, dating to around 1250 BC.